-with $g^{\mu \nu}$ being the inverse of the matrix implied by $g_{\mu \nu}$~\citep{vis98,blv05}.
-Comparing equations~(\ref{compact})~and~(\ref{alem}) with each other, one could look for an equivalence between $h^{\mu \nu }$ and $\sqrt{-g}\, g^{\mu \nu}$.
-What can easily be appreciated from this comparison is that equation~(\ref{compact}) gives an expression for $f^{\prime}$ which is of the type given by equation~(\ref{alem}).
-In the linear order, the metrical part of equation~(\ref{compact}), as equation~(\ref{matrix}) shows it, may then be extracted, and its inverse will incorporate the notion of the horizon of an acoustic black hole, when $v_0^2 = \beta^2 a_0^2$.
-This point of view has features that are similar to the metric of a wave equation obtained by setting up the velocity of an irrotational, inviscid and barotropic fluid flow as the gradient of a scalar potential, and then by imposing a perturbation on this scalar potential~\citep{vis98,blv05}.
-In contrast to this approach of exploiting the conservative nature of the flow to craft a scalar potential, the derivation of equation~(\ref{compact}) makes use of the continuity condition.
-The latter method is more robust because the continuity condition is based on matter conservation, which is a firmer conservation principle than that of energy conservation, on which the scalar-potential approach is founded.
-If, for instance, the fluid system under study were to have contained dissipative factors (as it is happens in models of axisymmetric accretion), then the potential-flow formalism would have been ineffective, but the present method of making use of the matter conservation principle, would still have delivered an equation of the perturbation.
+with $g^{\mu \nu}$ being the inverse of the matrix implied by $g_{\mu \nu}$~\citep{vis98,blv11}.
+Comparing equations~(\ref{compact})~and~(\ref{alem}) with each other, we look for an equivalence between $h^{\mu \nu }$ and $\sqrt{-g}\, g^{\mu \nu}$.
+Clearly, equation~(\ref{compact}) gives an expression for $f^{\prime}$ that is of the type given by equation~(\ref{alem}).
+We extract the metrical part of equation~(\ref{compact}) in the linear order, and the inverse of this metric implies an acoustic horizon, when $v_0^2 = \beta^2 c_{\mathrm s0}^2$.
+This approach is equivalent to the way in which an analogue metric can be fashioned out of a potential flow by converting its velocity field into the gradient of a scalar function, and then by perturbing the scalar function~\citep{vis98,bil99,dbd07,blv11}.
+In contrast to this method of exploiting the potential character of the flow, our derivation of equation~(\ref{compact}) makes use of the continuity condition.
+We argue that the latter method is more comprehensive because the continuity condition is based on matter conservation, which is a more forceful conservation principle than that of energy conservation (especially concerning open astrophysical flows), on which the scalar-potential approach is founded.
+If the flow were to have contained mechanisms for dissipation (as it is happens in models of axisymmetric accretion), then the potential-flow method would have been ineffective, but our method of making use of the matter conservation principle would still have delivered an equation of the perturbation.